 Preparing for your appointment

-You're likely to start by seeing your primary care provider or a doctor who specializes in conditions that affect women (gynecologist).
+Your first visit may be with your primary care provider or a specialist in conditions that affect the female reproductive system (gynecologist).

 What you can do